LiquidSmokeX64/coffeelinux/README.md

 25: Enter: arch-chroot /mnt

-26: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage2.sh
+26: Enter: bash /arch-linux-installer/arch-install_cinnamon_intel_nvidia_x86_64_stage2.sh

 27: When the nano page appears after awhile, scroll down with arrow keys and remove the "#" from in front of the %wheel ALL=(ALL) ALL part, Ctrl+S,Ctrl+X to save and exit.

 28: After Stage 2 finishes, enter: exit

-29: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage3.sh
+29: Enter: bash /arch-linux-installer/arch-install_cinnamon_intel_nvidia_x86_64_stage3.sh

 30: After first login, Enter: cd /

-31: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage4.sh
+31: Enter: bash /arch-linux-installer/arch-install_cinnamon_intel_nvidia_x86_64_stage4.sh

 That should finish it off for you.
-Enjoy your new Arch Linux
+Enjoy your new DaxiLinux